Jigisha15/DentalClinic/README.md

 The Project file structure is very self-explanatory if you are already introduced to Django.
 Also, it contains only one app, the name of my app is 'dentApp'.

 The dentApp folder has the views.py files which contains the major backend logic behind the project.
 The urls of my project are located in the dentApp/urls.py file.

 The forms.py contains the data management in forms.

 The Project folder is in-built default.

 The static folder has the images folder which contains the locally stored images that I used in the project.
 Also, it contains the css folder(which I haven't used much because of the use of Bootstrap).

-Then comes the templates folder whic contains all the HTML files.
+Then comes the templates folder which contains all the HTML files.

 Overall the file structure is as simple as the frontend code, whereas the backend code needs some of your knowledge in python programming and Django forms.